How to Approach an Academic Mentoring Session

 2. Get as much background information as possible: from the students themselves, from their LASSI scores, or from tutee self-assessments.

-3. Allow the students to initiate their main concerns and/or problems (often students simply need to get things off their chests for the first few minutes).
+3. Allow students to initiate their main concerns and/or problems (often students simply need to get things off their chests for the first few minutes).

-5. Try and put yourself in the student’s shoes.
+5. Try and put yourself in the student's shoes.
 Show empathy for these students, as many times they will come into a study skills session with a stigma of failure.
 Be aware of this and act accordingly.
+If you have a story from our own life that can serve as an example, share it.
+We all desire validation in our struggles so that we know we're not alone in encountering hardship.

 During the Session